-You may also want to freeze or close joint credit accounts, or better yet, ask the creditor to convert them to individual accounts in the name of the person who will ultimately be responsible for the debt.
+You may also want to freeze or close joint credit accounts.
+Or better yet, ask the creditor to convert them to individual accounts in the name of the person who will ultimately be responsible for the debt.
 Making account changes before the divorce is finalized saves a lot of headaches.

-Another very important financial consideration in your divorce is to find out what your credit rating is.
+Another very important financial consideration during your divorce is to find out what your credit rating is.
 You should get a credit report now to determine if there are any blemishes that will hinder your future ability to borrow money.
 If there are mistakes on your credit file, or if a reported debt has been paid off, contact the reporting agency to rectify the situation.

 If you have a history of irregular payments on outstanding debts, you should contact the individual companies to see if they will lower the payments.
-Once you have made regular payment for six months, they should remove the blemish from your report.
+Once you have made regular payments for six months, they should remove the blemish from your report.

 Another financial consideration is to establish your own bank account.
 If your paycheck is automatically deposited to a joint account, have it switched to an individual account in your name only.
 You may also want to take your name off joint accounts, since you can be held liable if your spouse over-draws on that account.